base10/pomodori/README.md

 # Pomodori

 Pomodori is a command line [Pomodoro](http://www.pomodorotechnique.com) timer.
-There are no shortage of other options for command line clients or GUI clients and many of them make fine choices.
+There is no shortage of other options for either command line or GUI clients.
+Many of them make fine choices.

 I am writing Pomodori because I want something a little bit different than what I've seen when trying out the other clients, namely:

+- Reporting
+    - Pomodori completed in a day
+    - Pomodori completed in the last work week
+    - Some extended report formatting options
+- Better control over how much I had to set-up in terms of defining tasks or naming pomodori
+- Ability to adjust the "rules" of Pomodoro
     - More fine-grained control over the length of a *pomodoro* (default 25 minutes)
     - The length of a break between *pomodori* (default 5 minutes)
     - The size of a set of pomodori (default 4 pomodori)
     - The break between pomodori sets (default 15 minutes)
-- Better control over how much I had to set-up in terms of defining tasks or naming pomodori
-- Reporting
-    - Pomodori completed in a day
-    - Pomodori completed in the last work week
-    - Some extended report formatting options

-## Why not just use a stopwatch or egg timer?
+## Why not just use a stop watch or egg timer?

-If that's what works for you, fantastic.
+As a GTD practitioner, I sometimes find myself flailing at being productive.
+So, I'm looking to tie tasks I work on with time I spend "focused."
 I'm specifically interested exploring the reporting angle.

+That said, if you get what you need working with a stop watch or other timing mechanism (or no mechanism at all), my proverbial hat is off to you.

 ## Prerequisites

 - Ruby 1.9.3
 - SQLite
+- Sequel

 ## Nice to have